Complaints

 Complainant

-Files complaint, provides information to the investigator and participates in a group meeting as requested, and may request a case review in the event of an unsatisfactory resolution.
+Files complaint, provides information to the reviewer and participates in a group meeting as requested, and may request a case review in the event of an unsatisfactory resolution.

 Subject of the Complaint